 In April, the Zambezi River is extremely full, so Victoria Falls is in full flow.
-It’s a good time of year to travel to the falls if you want to see the natural spectacle at its most dramatic, however the spray sent up by the waterfalls can make it difficult to see the falls at foot level, so at this time of year a helicopter ride will give you the best view.
+It’s a good time of year to travel to the falls if you want to see the natural spectacle at its most dramatic, however the spray sent up by the waterfalls can make it difficult to see the falls at foot level, so at this time of year a Victoria Falls Helicopter Ride will give you the best view.
 The views from Zambian side are also better during this full flow period.

 April is the last month to spot migratory bird species before they move in in the dry winter.